 The Zwinger, which is modelled on Versailles Palace, houses several museums, including the Old Masters Picture Gallery with famous works of art such as Raphael's Sistine Madonna.
 Worth seeing are also the palace with the Museums Historical and the New Green Vault, the Kupferstich-Kabinett, the armoury with the Turkish Chamber and the Münzkabinett.

 Dresden is the political centre of Saxony as the seat of the Saxon state government and the Saxon state parliament.
 From an economic point of view, Dresden is characterised by information technology and microelectronics.
 The region also generates high added value through pharmaceuticals and cosmetics, mechanical engineering, vehicle construction and plant engineering, as well as the optical industry.

 One of the most famous monuments of the city is certainly the Golden Rider at the Neustadt market.
-The equestrian statue present the Saxon elector and Polish king Friedrich August I, better known as August the Strong.
+The equestrian statue present the Saxon Duke and King of Poland and Latvia Friedrich August II, better known as August the Strong.
 The gilded monument shows the famous ruler in antique Roman armour riding east.
-During the reign of him and his son Friedrich August II, the baroque magnificent buildings and unique art collections were built in Dresden.
+During the reign of him and his son Friedrich August III, the baroque magnificent buildings and unique art collections were built in Dresden.